 Senior Estates Surveyor

-Starting salary £45,367 per annum and a generous benefits package
+Starting salary £46,374 per annum plus a generous benefits package

 We operate at the place where environmental change has its greatest impact on people’s lives.
 We reduce the risks to people and properties from flooding; make sure there is enough water for people and wildlife; protect and improve air, land and water quality and apply the environmental standards within which industry can operate.
 From regulating major industry to improving water quality, from reducing pollution incidents to the regulation of waste management activities, it’s our job to create a better place for people and wildlife.